diana256-eng/BIOINFORMATICS_COURSE/README.md

 # BIOINFORMATICS_COURSE
-Added bash ngs pipleine script
+# This repo contains  the following Advanced bioinformatics assignment documents
-Added R assignment html documet
+# The R assignment html document
-Added ngs assignment script
+# Added ngs assignment script
+# It also contains the bash ngs workshop script